rclasen/MyNode/README.md

 look at the examples/calibrateVref sketch to meassure the internal reference voltage and store it as calibration in EEPROM.

+Please note, that the TSL2591 support is using my own local(?) fork of the Adafruit_TSL2591 library to avoid some of it's shortcommings.

 ## License